pnp/generator-teams/generators/app/templates/README.md

 1. Log into [the Azure Portal](https://portal.azure.com)
 2. Create a new *Resource Group* or use an existing one
 3. Create a new *Web App* and give it the name of your tab, the same you used when asked for URL in the Yeoman generator.
 In your case <%= host %>.
 4. Go to the created Web App and configure *Deployment Credentials*.
-Note that this is only done once per Microsoft Azure Account.
+Not that this is only done once per Microsoft Azure Account.
 5. Go to *Deployment Options*
 6. Choose *Local Git Repository* as source and click *OK*
 7. In your tab folder initialize a Git repository using `git init`